Operational guide and checklist

 - consider how to minimise contacts around transactions, for example using cashless payments by accepting card and online payments if possible.
 Alternatively public library services should consider suspending all payments until later phases in the route map to reduce the risk to staff.

-- libraries deliver a wide range of daily events and activities that requires close contact with library users.
-We expect public gatherings will not be permitted for some time – they are included in Phase 4 and will be subject to public health advice at that time.
+- Libraries deliver a wide range of daily events and activities that requires close contact with library users.
+We expect public gatherings will not be permitted for some time and will be subject to public health advice at that time.
+The Scottish Government has provided guidance on organised activities for children where restrictions and physical distancing can be followed it may be permissible to have s The guidance is not an instruction for all services and activities to open up at this time, since this will be based on the requirements that need to be met, relevant to each individual delivery setting.
 Libraries should continue to develop their online alternatives such as digital Bookbug sessions.

 - providing additional parking or facilities such as bike stands to help people walk, run or cycle to work where possible.
 Bike stands should be regularly cleaned.

 - physical distancing, hand washing and respiratory hygiene are the most important and effective measures we can all adopt to prevent the spread of coronavirus.
 Therefore the wearing of face coverings must not be used as an alternative to any of these other precautions.
-Library users should consult the up to date advice on wearing face coverings which states that people must by law wear a face covering in indoor public spaces, including libraries and public reading rooms, except where an exemption applies .
+Library users should consult the up to date advice on wearing face coverings which states that people must by law wear a face covering in indoor public spaces, including libraries and public reading rooms, except where an exemption applies.
+From 16 October the wearing of face coverings in a workplace canteen, when not seated at a table, such as when queuing, entering or leaving the canteen is mandatory.
+It is also mandatory to wear face coverings in indoor communal spaces, such as corridors and social spaces from the 19 October.
 A face covering can be a covering of any type, except a face shield, that covers the mouth and nose.
-Face shields may be used, but only if they are worn in addition to a face covering underneath, as the evidence shows that they do not provide adequate protection
+We would encourage the use of re-usable, washable face coverings, rather than single use masks to minimise plastic waste.
+Face shields may be used, but only if they are worn in addition to a face covering underneath, as the evidence shows that they do not provide adequate protection.
+Face coverings should be worn in the library, except where an exemption applies, at all protection levels.

 Public library services may develop plans to change shift patterns to both protect the workforce and optimise productive capacity.
 This could include considering opportunities to reduce the need for travel at peak times and opportunities for flexible working patterns.
 This will require proper negotiation with trade union or workforce representatives if it involves a change in employee terms and conditions.